 4.2.
-The Fore-Sudetic Block
+The Fore-Sudetic Block 125

-At the base Cenozoic level, the Fore-Sudetic Block (Figs. 2 and 3) exposes Variscan basement rocks of various metamorphic grades, varying in age from the Neoproterozoic to probable Devonian (Pożaryski, 1979; Kotański, 1997; Cwojdziński and Żelaźniewicz, 1995; Cymerman, 2010), and variable igneous plutonic rocks, mostly representing elements of a basic to ultrabasic Silurian/Early Devonian ophiolitic suite and Carboniferous to Early Permian granitoids (e.g. Mazur et al., 2006, 2007; Kroner et al., 2008).
-As the Fore-Sudetic Block is (except at its easternmost periphery) devoid of Permo-Mesozoic deposits and its crystalline basement is eroded deeper than that in the mountainous Sudetes, an idea was conceived long ago (Cloos, 1922; Teisseyre, 1957) that the block had been uplifted with respect to the present-day Sudetes across the Sudetic Boundary Fault, following the Late Cretaceous - Early Palaeogene inversion.
+At the base Cenozoic level, the Fore-Sudetic Block (Figs. 2 and 3) exposes Variscan basement rocks of various metamorphic grades, varying in age from the Neoproterozoic to probable Devonian (Pożaryski, 1979; Kotański, 1997; Cwojdziński and Żelaźniewicz, 1995; Cymerman, 2010), and, variable igneous plutonic rocks, mostly of basic to ultrabasic Silurian/Early Devonian ophiolitic suite and Carboniferous to Early Permian, granitoids (e.g. Mazur et al., 2006, 2007; Kroner et al., 2008).
+As the Fore-Sudetic Block is (except at its easternmost perphery) devoid of Permo-Mesozoic deposits and its crystalline basement is eroded deeper than that in the mountainous Sudetes, an idea was conceived long ago (Cloos, 1922; Teisseyre, 1957) that the Block was uplifted with respect to the present-day Sudetes across the Sudetic Boundary Fault, following the Late Cretaceous - Early Palaeogene inversion.
 This situation was subsequently reversed in the Late Miocene, when the Sudetes were uplifted and the Fore-Sudetic Block downthrown when the Carpathian-Alpine forebulge was formed (e.g. Żelaźniewicz et a., 2011).
-The lack of Permo-Mesozoic sedimentary cover hampers the direct recognition of the effects of the Late Cretaceous - Early Palaeogene tectonism on the Fore-Sudetic Block, which, nevertheless, can be partly assessed thanks to the presence of the so-called Zary Pericline (Fig. 2) in the geological map intersection pattern.
-This pericline consists in map-view enveloping of the NW-projecting basement "peninsula" by the Permo-Triassic outcrop zone, which continues onto the Fore-Sudetic Block from the area of the Fore-Sudetic Homocline.
-This basement/cover intersection pattern illustrates the likely up-warping (updoming) effect of the Late Cretaceous - Early, Palaeogene compression, which seems to have undulated the roof surface of the crystalline basement, producing a very gentle NW-SE trending antiform.
-This antiform is analogous - but of reverse polarity - to the large, gentle synform that occurs to the south of it and is observable on seismic sections, in the floor of the North-Sudetic Synclinorium (see below).
-The uplift related to the formation of the antiform in question, must have been one of the important factors leading to the erosion of the original Permo-Mezosoic cover over the most part of the Fore-Sudetic Block.
+The lack of Permo-Mesozoic sedimentary cover hampers the direct recognition of the effects of the Late Cretaceous - Early Palaeogene tectonism on the Fore-Sudetic Block, which, nevertheless, can be partly assessed thanks to the presence of the so called Zary Pericline (Fig. 2) in the geological map intersection pattern.
+This pericline consists in map-view enveloping of the NW-projecting basement "peninsula" with the Permo-Triassic outcrop zone, which eontinues to the south, onto the Block, from the area of the Fore-Sudetic Homocline.
+This basement/cover intersection 140 pattern illustrates the likely up-warping (updoming) effect of the Late Cretaceous - Early Palaeogene compression, which seems to have undulated the roof surface of the crystalline basement, producing a very gentle NW-SE trending antiform.
+This antiform is analogous - but of reverse polarity - to the large, gentle synform that occurs to the south of it and is legible in seismic sections- in the floor of the North-Sudetic Synclinorium (see below).
+The uplift related to the formation of the antiform in question, must have been one of the important factors facilitating the erosion of the original Permo-Mezosoic cover over the most part of the Fore-Sudetic Block.